 5. The Effective Change Manager’s Handbook edited by Richard Smith et al

 The Effective Change Manager’s Handbook: Essential Guidance to the Change Management Body of Knowledge is an accessible and practical guide to what change managers actually do.

 It has chapters written by well-respected practitioners, so while you will pick up the theory, the aim of the book is to make it possible for you to do

 Aimed at people who don’t necessarily have the job title of change manager, if you deliver change as part of your role, you’ll find something useful in here to help.
 People who have change manager job titles may find other books a bit more useful, but often project managers are expected to do the change part of the work as well, without any formal training or guidance.
 This book is a good starting point.

 The topics covered include sustaining change, change readiness, and there’s a section specifically on change in a project management setting.
-There’s also a substantial section on facilitation, because talking to people is so much of what
+There’s also a substantial section on facilitation because talking to people is so much of what

 6. The Theory and Practice of

 This is another book that has had multiple editions, so be sure to get the latest version.
 The Theory and Practice of Change Management is a bestseller in the field but feels to me less accessible than some of the others on this list as it’s really essential reading for final year MBA and